 Pacifica is an app to help reduce stress and anxiety.
 It provides a toolbox to deal with daily anxiety and stress, along with a highly supportive community of like-minded individuals.

-Pacifica helps you to break cycles of unhelpful thoughts, feelings, and behaviours through methods such as CBT, mindfulness meditation, mood tracking, and relaxation.
+Pacifica helps you to break cycles of unhelpful thoughts, feelings, and behaviors through methods such as CBT, mindfulness meditation, mood tracking, and relaxation.

 SuperBetter is a game focusing on increasing resilience and the ability to remain strong, optimistic, and motivated when presented with challenging obstacles in life.